spottheoctopus/spot-hugo/content/about/index.md

 post_format: []
 ---

-# About the Octopus

 We met in [DeCadence](https://decadence.studentorg.berkeley.edu/) long ago!

 ## Spot the Octopus is comprised of these ten troubadours: